SAKryukov/microtonal-fabric/article/SoundBuilder/article.md

 The stitching happens at the medium frequency point, at the point of zero derivative, but with a step in second derivative.
 This imperfect _smoothness_ may sound questionable, but, after some experiments, seems to produce smooth sound, pun unintended ;-).

+The compensation function depends on fundamental frequency of each of the main oscillators, the value of gain compensation is combined as a result of operation of many gain nodes, gain nodes "Compensation", one per `Tone` instance, plus one node of the `Instrument` instance, "Gain compensation", as shown on the [graph](#picture-graph).

 ## Using API and Generated Instruments In Applications

 Naturally, Sound Builder doesn't do much if it is not used in other applications.
 See the instructions in https://SAKryukov.github.io/microtonal-chromatic-lattice-keyboard/SoundBuilder/API.html.